Sri Lanka takes next step to opening strategic China-built port

 Rajapaksa’s political rivals say the move was also aimed to give some life to the facility, where the gilt is peeling from the president’s name emblazoned at the port’s entrance.

-Wickrama said Sri Lanka has already secured $700 million in investments, including $220 million from India’s Shree Renuka Sugars Ltd to handle some 500,000 metric tons this year.
+Wickrama said Sri Lanka has already secured $700 million in investments, including $220 million from India’s Shree Renuka Sugars Ltd to handle some 500,000 tonnes this year.